 Histamine intolerance occurs when there is a buildup of histamine in the body.
-Drugs, medical conditions, the environment, nutritional deficiencies, and diet can lead to histamine intolerance.
+Many foods contain high histamine levels, and various health conditions and medications can contribute to an intolerance.

 Many foods and drinks contain histamine.

 Usually, DAO and, to a lesser extent, an enzyme called histamine-N-methyltransferase(HNMT) break down ingested histamine.
 But several factors can

 When the body does not break down histamine from foods, histamine may leak through the intestinal lining and enter the bloodstream.
 This can trigger an immune response.

 Many prescription drugs can interfere with levels of DAO and HNMT in the body.
 Some examples of these drugs include:

 - antiarrhythmics, which treat heart rhythm irregularities

 - muscle relaxants

 In addition, high alcohol consumption and health conditions that damage the lining of the gut can lead to histamine intolerance.

 The symptoms can affect the lungs, skin, and brain, for example, but gastrointestinal symptoms, such as bloating, are